Supreme (brand): History

 In 2004, a second location was opened on North Fairfax Avenue in Los Angeles.
 This store was nearly double the size of the original New York City store.
 Other locations include London, which opened in September 2011; Paris, which opened in 2016; Tokyo (Harajuku, Daikanyama and Shibuya); Nagoya; Osaka; and Fukuoka.
 More recently, Berlin and Milan opened in 2021, Chicago opened in 2022, Seoul opened in 2023, and Shanghai opened in 2024.
 The additional locations emulate the original Lafayette Street store's design.

-In 2013, Supreme filed a lawsuit against Leah McSweeney and her brand Married to the Mob, seeking damages of $10 million.
-The basis for the lawsuit was the assertion that the "Supreme Bitch" logo used by Married to the Mob infringed upon Supreme's well-known box logo.
-McSweeney secured the services of a civil rights attorney and legal heavyweight Norman Siegel to represent her in court.
-Kruger, the artist who inspired Supreme's box logo and had long remained silent on Supreme's use of her artistic concept, said that everyone involved in the lawsuit was a "ridiculous clusterfuck of totally uncool jokers...
-I'm waiting for all of them to sue me for copyright infringement."
-The motion for voluntary dismissal of the suit filed by Supreme was granted by the court three months after it was filed.

-On October 6, 2017, Jebbia confirmed that the label had sold roughly 50% of the stake in the company to private equity firm The Carlyle Group for around $500 million.
-On February 25, 2019, Supreme moved their flagship store at 274 Lafayette Street to a new location at 190 Bowery.
+In February 2019, Supreme moved their flagship store at 274 Lafayette Street to a new location at 190 Bowery.
 In November 2020, VF Corporation announced that they agreed to buy Supreme in an all-cash deal for $2.1 billion.
-VF Corporation bought out investors Carlyle Group and Goode Partners LLC, as well as founder James Jebbia.
-According to VF, Jebbia continues to manage the business.
-Supreme was then sold to the eyewear company and Ray-Ban owner, EssilorLuxottica, in July 2024 for $1.5 billion.
+VF Corporation bought out all outside investors, as well as founder James Jebbia.
+In 2024, Supreme was sold to the eyewear company and Ray-Ban owner, EssilorLuxottica, in July 2024 for $1.5 billion.
+Jebbia continues to manage the business.

 Skate teams

 The original Supreme skate team consisted of Ryan Hickey, Justin Pierce, Gio Estevez, Paul Leung, Chris Keefe, Jones Keefe, Peter Bici, and Mike Hernandez.
 Other skaters, such as Harold Hunter and Jeff Pang, became associates of the company.

-Supreme's skate team has included Aidan Mackey, Brian Anderson, Ben Kadow, Jason Dill, Sean Pablo, Tyshawn Jones, Mark Gonzales, Kader Sylla, Sage Elsesser, Rowan Zorilla, Seven Strong, Troy Gipson, Vince Touzery, Caleb Barnett, Yuto Horigome, Nik Stain, Kevin Rodrigues, and Beatrice Domond.
-After the Paris store's opening in 2016, Supreme also formed a French skate team which includes Dayanne Akadiri, Manuel Schenck, Lucien Momy, Dadoum Chabane, Damien Bulle, Victor Demonte, Valentin Jutant, and Samir Krim.